 As a candidate, you will be required to file papers during the candidate filing period.
-The papers you need to complete as candidate are known as the Candidate Candidate Application Packet and could include forms such as Nomination Papers, Declaration of Candidacy, Financial Disclosure Forms, and others.
+The papers you need to complete as candidate are known as the Candidate Application Packet and could include forms such as Nomination Papers, Declaration of Candidacy, Financial Disclosure Forms, and others.

 - If you are running for a Special District or a School District, the County Election Office is your filing office.